-Confidential] option, commencing on the date of patent issuance, to either 1) obtain a non-exclusive, royalty-free license to any such patents and Related Know How, or 2) obtain an exclusive license to such patents and a non-exclusive license to the Related Know How, subject to the Licensor's right to use for educational, non-commercial, and research purposes.
-The terms of either of these licenses shall be subject to the terms of this Agreement in the same basis as the Licensed ODURF Patents, except that in the case of the license to the patents being an exclusive license, Licensee shall pay to the Licensor a royalty equal to [\\\

-Confidential] of the [\\\ Confidential] and are based on the Licensor Derived ODURF Patents. - 3.3.2 Other ODURF Patents.
+- 3.3.1 Licensor Derived ODURF Patents.
+In respect of any Licensor Derived ODURF Patents, the Licensee shall have [ Confidential] option, commencing on the date of patent issuance, to either 1) obtain [ Confidential] license to any such patents and Related Know How, or 2) obtain [ Confidential] license to such patents and [ Confidential] license to the Related Know How, subject to the Licensor's right to use for educational, non-commercial, and research purposes.
+The terms of either of these licenses shall be subject to the terms of this Agreement in the same basis as the Licensed ODURF Patents, except that in the case of the license to the patents being [ Confidential] license, Licensee shall pay to the Licensor [ Confidential] and are based on the Licensor Derived ODURF Patents. - 3.3.2 Other ODURF Patents.
 For any Other ODURF Patents, Licensee shall have rights of first negotiation to a patent license provided that, if not exercised, ODU/ODURF shall not enter into a license with any third party on substantially equivalent or less favorable terms than the last offer made by Licensee without first offering a license to Licensee on equivalent terms.
-These rights of first negotiation shall be for a period of [\\\ Confidential] following the termination of the last of any Licensee-funded Research Agreement or of the termination of this Agreement.

-3.4 Platelet Gel Technology.
+These rights of first negotiation shall be for a period of [ Confidential] following the termination of the last of any Licensee-funded Research Agreement or of the termination of this Agreement. - 3.4 Platelet Gel Technology.
 Licensor agrees that it will, with the advice and counsel of the Licensor, negotiate in good faith with General Electric Corporation, and/or its subsidiaries, to obtain a sub-license, pursuant to this Agreement, of any patents and Related Know How issued pursuant to PCT/US09/64431 and 2473841 PCT Canada "Activation and Aggregation of Human Platelets and Formation of Platelet Gels by Nanosecond Pulsed Electric Fields" with terms mutually agreeable to the Licensor and the Licensee.
 Licensee will be the sub-licensor (under license from ODURF) to GE of the platelet gel IP as part of the ODURF/EVMS agreements with Licensee.

-Licensee shall pay to the Licensor [\\\ Confidential] of the [\\\ Confidential] derived from any products based on the GE patents and Related Know How as set forth above.
+Licensee shall pay to the Licensor [ Confidential] of the [ Confidential] derived from any products based on the GE patents and Related Know How as set forth above.